somepaulo/MoreWaita/README.md

 ## Activation

-Either use the `Tweaks` app to choose and activate the icon theme or run the following command:
+Either use the `Refine` or `Tweaks` app to choose and activate the icon theme or run the following command:

 ```sh
 gsettings set org.gnome.desktop.interface icon-theme 'MoreWaita'